MicrosoftDocs/visualstudio-docs/docs/extensibility/language-configuration.md

 ## (optional) Add a grammar file

 In addition, you can add a TextMate grammar file to provide syntax coloring for the language.
+TextMate grammars are a structured collection of regular expressions and are written as a plist (XML) or JSON files.
 See [Language Grammars](https://macromates.com/manual/en/language_grammars).
-If you don't provide a language-specific grammar file, it will fall back to a built-in default setting.
+If you don't provide a language-specific grammar file, it falls back to a built-in default setting.

 To add custom TextMate grammar or theme files, follow these steps: